capacitor-community/fcm/README.md

   ```
 - pod install

-## Important step
+## Important step (iOS)

-Because capacitor still in a really earlier beta stage, we have to manually change the behavior of app delegate for iOS apps.

-open your client `AppDelegate.swift` and make necessary changes to reflect the following
+open your client `AppDelegate.swift` and make the necessary changes to reflect the following

 ```swift
 import UIKit